dsegovia90/glucmon/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+#### Icons

+To update App Icons:

+1. update the ./app-icon.png
+2. Run `cargo tauri icon` or `npm run tauri icon` depending on your setup